 WHAT YOU CAN DO

-Marketing and Communication: Assist in updating and enhancing IAWA social media (facebook, twitter, etc).
-Act as publicity "focal point" for IAWA events (correspond with media and attendees, write press releases, take pictures, etc.).
-Assist in establishing communications vehicles to maintain relationship with donors.
-Manages website updates.
+Assist in updating and enhancing IAWA’s digital footprint through managing social media (facebook, twitter, etc) and website.
+Assist in publicizing IAWA events (correspond with media and attendees, write press releases, take pictures, etc.).
+Assist in writing and publishing quarterly enewsletter.

-- Commitment to serving youth and to the principle of Ubuntu (human cooperativeness or I am because we are)
+Desire to serve youth and represent the principle of Ubuntu (human cooperativeness or I am because we are)

 WHAT YOU WILL GET

-We have operations in Washington, DC and Phokeng, South Africa but most work will be done virtually
+We have operations in Washington, DC, USA and Phokeng, South Africa but most work will be done virtually.